flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 $ git submodule update
 ```

-To verify the version in use, consult the versionfile.
+To verify the version in use, consult the version file.
 This file is updated on each release and reflects the SDK and OS versions corresponding to the the current commit.

 ```shell